 T.C.Inc. - Estacada, Oregon, USA

 Wow!
-Finishing.com has received thousands of helpful postings, but this is the most thorough and exhaustive in many years.
+Finishing.com has received thousands of helpful postings, but this is one of the most thorough and exhaustive ever.
 Thanks!

 Ted Mooney, P.E.
 RET